Women of Soatanana, Madagascar

 About the Women of Madagascar:

 In 2003 the women of the village formed, and registered with the government, the first all-women cooperative in the history of the country.
-There are 115 women who are divided into 13 groups.
+There are 115 women who are divided into 13 groups who make up the Women of Madagascar.
 Each group contains at least one woman highly skilled in each step of the weaving process.
 The women weave the lambas in addition to performing all the work required to tend the children, crops, and animals.
 All of the work is done without electricity or running water.
 With some of the money they have received, they have built a simple one room school that also functions as a clinic for the monthly government nurse visit.
 They were also able to send three children off to boarding school to finish high school.
 Some of them will return to teach in the village.

 From the cocoon to the final product, lambas are totally hand crafted.

 The women first gather cocoons that have been created by silkworms.
 They boil the raw cocoons in soapy water for an entire morning in order to release the silk.
 They then air-dry the raw silk fibers in the sun.
 Once the fibers are dry, they are hand spun on drop spindles to create the yarn for the lambas.
 The fibers are so delicate that they cannot be spun by machine.
 Spinning yarn is the most labor intensive part of the process.
 It takes one woman a week to spin yarn for a large lamba.
 They do all of this without running water or electricity in their village.

 The lambas are made from this raw silk which is dyed using local plants, roots, seeds, berries and clay, or whatever natural resource is available.
 In order to add the color blue to their work, the women made a choice to include one synthetic dye in their work.
 Crafted by Friends has conducted careful research to ensure the dye the women chose is extremely safe and low-impact.
 We agreed to work with this dye in order to help improve sales for the women.